 Botox Frequently Asked Questions

-Q: How often should I do Botox, Dysport or Xeomin?
+Q: How often should you get Botox, Dysport or Xeomin treatments?

 A: Botox injections should be repeated 3-4 times per year for best results.
 Ideally, the next injection should be done by Body Beautiful staff before the results of your last Botox injection completely wear off.
 The intent is to retain the targeted tissue weak all the time.
 This is why we encourage our patients to schedule their appointments in advance so there is no time period where their frown muscles are reacquiring bulk or strength.
 The goal is to have these muscles get weaker and weaker and therefore not be able to create as many wrinkles (and have your Dollar go farther).
 Arranging Botox injections once per year is better than not doing Botox at all.
 Twice a year is better than once a year of injections.
 But ideally, for the best results, Botox should be re-injected 3 to 4 times per year.